joohyeson/C-Project/CoreTopics.md

 ```

  **Rule of 5**
-- Not like the rule of 0, that avoids defining default operations and does not allocate and deallocate.
+- Not like the rule of 0, that avoids defining operations, uses default, does not allocate and deallocate.

 Rule of 5 has, along with Rule of 3 (copy constructor, copy assignment operator, destructor), move constructor, and move assignment operator.